pmem/pmemkv/doc/libpmemkv.7.md

 A persistent concurrent engine, backed by a hashmap that allows calling get, put, and remove concurrently from multiple threads.
 Data stored using this engine is persistent and guaranteed to be consistent in case of any kind of interruption (crash / power loss / etc).

 Internally this engine uses persistent concurrent hashmap and persistent string from libpmemobj-cpp library (for details see <https://github.com/pmem/libpmemobj-cpp>).
 Persistent string is used as a type of a key and a value.
+Because libpmemobj's functions are called in transactions, this engine's functions should not be used with their own transactions (improper call will result thrown exception).
 TBB and libpmemobj-cpp packages are required.

 This engine requires the following config parameters (see **libpmemkv_config**(3) for details how to set them):